rschristopher/ischristtrue.com/src/truth.md

 And even more outrageous,
- Christ is the mediator between
- God and man, between God the Father and man -- and thus between
- God's will and man.
+ Christ is the mediator between the transcendent and man, between God the Father and man -- and thus between God's will and man.
 In other words, the creator of the universe is knowable to you,